StuPro-TOSCAna/TOSCAna/docs/dev/model/servicegraph.md

 # ServiceGraph

-The ServiceGraph is the backbone of the EffectiveModel.
+The ServiceGraph is the backbone of an EffectiveModel.
-Basically, it's a graph strucuture (based on [JGraphT](jgrapht.org/)) which reflects the content of a TOSCA service template.
+Basically, it's a graph structure (based on [JGraphT](jgrapht.org/)) which reflects the content of a TOSCA service template.

-Once constructed, it
+After construction, the graph structure is reorganized to ease accessing the stored information.

+Following steps are executed when creating a new ServiceGraph:

+1. **Parse template** into graph-like structure (using [JGraphT](http://jgrapht.org/) and [SnakeYAML](https://bitbucket.org/asomov/snakeyaml)).
+2. **Wait for user input**, then proceed with step 3.
+3. **Normalize graph**.
+   Every TOSCA short notation is converted to its corresponding normal (i.e., extended) representation.
+4. **Resolve symbolic links**.
+In case the original template contains symbolic links pointing to other TOSCA elements, they get resolved by adding appropriate edges to the graph.

 ### Building blocks
+>*Note: In this context, the term **node** does refer to the field of graph theory, not to TOSCA nodes.
+E.g., here, a node can even be a TOSCA property.*

-The ServiceGraph can contain three different types of nodes:
+A ServiceGraph can contain three different types of nodes:

 A `MappingEntity` can have **multiple children**.
 A `SequenceEntity` behaves like a `MappingEntity`, but their **children are ordered**.
-A `ScalarEntity` can have an **associated value**, but never has children.
+A `ScalarEntity` is a leaf node which can have an **associated value**.

-Nodes, no matter what type, also have a name.
+**Nodes**, no matter what type, also **have a name**.

 The edges of the graph are directed.
 Additionally, each edge has a name which equals the name of its target node.